roxmon/weather/README.md

 # Weather

-Use [weatherapi.com](https://www.weatherapi.com) API to get weather data.
+This program use the [weatherapi.com](https://www.weatherapi.com) API to get weather data.

 ## Prerequisites